bjzhang/open_log/log2016linaro.markdown

             18:20-
     2.  specint test for aarch32 on arm64 kernel.
         1. Ask if there is a native aarch32 compiler in huawei and/or opensuse.
+            My colleague of huawei will help on it.
         2.  rebase ILP32 to our latest upstream branch for D03.
             1. Test current kernel.
             2.  rebase.